 The generalized multiple-prism dispersion theory is applicable to the design of narrow-linewidth tunable laser oscillators as well as to the design of prismatic pulse compressors for ultrashort-pulse high-peak-power lasers.
 His contributions to tunable laser oscillators include the design and construction of original narrow-linewidth multiple-prism grating (MPG) configurations, initially developed for copper-laser pumped dye lasers, which have also been applied to high-power lasers using gaseous and solid-state gain media.
 His MPG solid-state laser oscillators were the first to yield tunable high-peak-power, diffraction-limited, single-longitudinal-mode emission, with a Gaussian temporal profile, at the limit allowed by Heisenberg’s uncertainty principle.
 One of his papers, on laser pulse compression, is listed by the American Institute of Physics as relevant to the 2018 Nobel Prize in Physics.

 One of his works, on space-to-space interferometric communications, was selected by Laser Focus World as one of the top technology developments in photonics for 2015.
 He has also applied research on N slit laser interferometers to the development of aviation instrumentation for clear air turbulence detection.
-Since 2012 he has published several papers on the fundamentals of quantum entanglement.
+Since 2012 he has published several works on the foundations of quantum entanglement.

 Duarte is the author of nearly 200 archival scientific publications including 15 books published by editorials like Academic, CRC, Elsevier, Institute of Physics, and Springer.
-His contributions are mentioned in more than two hundred scholarly books, including several classics, and his book titles are held at some five thousand libraries, worldwide.
+His contributions are mentioned in more than two hundred scholarly books, including several classics, and his book titles are held at more than four thousand seven hundred libraries, worldwide.
 Since 2017 he has been appointed Editor of the book series Coherent Sources, Quantum Fundamentals, and Applications for IoP Publishing (London).

 His contributions have found applications in astrometry, atmospheric research, chemistry, coherence, cytology, directed energy, dispersive optics, femtosecond laser microscopy, geodesics, gravitational lensing, heat transfer, high-power laser cavity design, imaging, laser isotope separation, laser medicine, laser pulse compression, laser spectroscopy, mathematical transforms, nanophotonics, nonlinear optics, organic optics, polarization rotation, polymer physics, tunable diode laser design, and the nuclear industry.